0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 ![revvy](revvy.jpg)

-*After upgrading our shell to fully-interactive TTY,* we start checking the system.
+*After upgrading our shell to fully-interactive TTY,* we start checking the system...

 We find another user on the system: `floris`.
-And, *as we're browsing through is home folder,* we see two non-standard items:
+And, *as we're browsing through his/her home folder,* we see two non-standard items:
 1. a file called `password_backup` that we can read
 2. a folder called admin_area only root and floris can see what's inside.